 Grant Development Support Strategy

-To address the needs of the research sector and our research effort, Western employs a Grant Development Support Process.
+To address the needs of the research sector and our research effort, Western employs a Grant Development Support Strategy.
 This comprises:

-These EOI and NOI processes are undertaken in collaboration with local (School and Institute) grant development support.
+These processes are undertaken in collaboration with local (School and Institute) grant development support.

-In establishing these processes the University is guided by four principles:
+In establishing this strategy, the University is guided by four principles:

-Enquiries about this process should be directed to the REDI Research team or your School or Institute Research Director.
+Enquiries about this process should be directed to the Grants Services team or your School or Institute Research Director.

 Strategic Advice and Guides

 - ARC deadlines (opens in a new window) (login required)